-Each of The Yard’s towering creations are served in a huge glass mason jar.
+Each of the Yard’s towering creations is served in a huge glass mason jar.
 Depending on the milkshake, the toppings are piled over the top of the jar!
 When you’re done, you can take your jar home!

 Three miles to the east of the city’s beaches, you’ll find a 1,200-acre state park that caters to everyone in the family!
 St. Andrews is one of the most beautiful Panama City attractions.

 Flanked by the Gulf of Mexico on one side and St. Andrews Bay on the other, St. Andrews State Park features many different ecological landscapes in one stunning location.
 Experience white, sugar-sand beaches, dense pines, and coastal dunes all in one day!

 Water sports enthusiasts rejoice!
 With a full mile and a half of pristine beaches, St. Andrews has it all.
 Enjoy boating, paddling, and swimming!
 More adventurous explorers can try snorkeling and scuba diving!

 St. Andrews State Park also has one of the best beaches for surfing in Florida.
 The waves here are just perfect for beginners.
 Experienced surfers swear by the break on this beach.
 It is the most consistent in Panama City with the evenest waves.